manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 Round 1: Leader (party 1) sends message <v, sign(v,1)> to all parties Round 2: If party i receives <v, sign(v,1)> from leader, then
           sends <v, sign(v,1)> to all.
-Round 3: If party i receives only a single signed value $v$, output $v$
+Round 3: If party i receives only a single leader-signed value $v$, output $v$.
-          If it receives more than one value, output a default value $\bot$
+         If it receives more than one leader-signed value, output a default value $\bot$.
 ```

 Observe: If the leader is honest, then all parties will see the leader's value.
 Even if a Byzantine leader sends its value to some honest in round 1, all honest parties will receive it at the beginning of round 3.
 So does this protocol work?

-No! the problem is that a malicious non-leader can invent a value that the honest leader did not send.
+No! the problem is that a malicious leader can send no value in round 1, but send a value to only a few honest parties in round 2.
 The solution is to build a chain of signatures:

 ```